A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Try it Now

-Tips for Optimization Last Updated: August 2, 2024
+Tips for Optimization Last Updated: November 7, 2024

 Author: Steve Herz

-What is a CRO Audit?
+What Is a CRO Audit?

+This involves examining everything from design and content to user behavior and technical performance.
 By the end of a CRO audit, you'll have a clear roadmap of actionable insights to improve your site's effectiveness.

 What's the Point of Doing a CRO Audit?